Ralo93/guitar_vision/README.md

 Convolutional Blocks: VGGish consists of multiple convolutional blocks, each comprising:
 - Convolutional layers with 96 filters of size 3x3
 - Batch normalization
 - ReLU activation
 Max Pooling: Max pooling layers with a stride of 2 are used to downsample the feature maps.
 Fully Connected Layers: The output of the convolutional blocks is flattened and fed into fully connected layers with ReLU activation.
-Output Layer: The final output layer has a single neuron with a sigmoid activation function, producing a probability distribution over the 527 AudioSet classes.
+Output Layer: The final layer should have 527 neurons with a softmax activation function to produce a probability distribution over the 527 classes in AudioSet.

 This model was trained on: